 Second, we need to be aware of which schedule the people around us are on so we can be considerate and let them get their best work done.

 We shouldn’t think of either type of work as superior, as the two are interdependent.
 Managers would be useless without makers and vice versa.
-It’s the clash which can be problematic.
+It’s the clash that can be problematic.
 Paul Graham notes that some managers damage their employees’ productivity when they fail to recognize the distinction between the types of schedules.
 Managers who do recognize the distinction will be ahead of the game.
 As Graham writes:

 Each type of schedule works fine by itself.
 Problems arise when they meet.
 Since most powerful people operate on the manager’s schedule, they’re in a position to make everyone resonate at their frequency if they want to.
 But the smarter ones restrain themselves, if they know that some of the people working for them need long chunks of time to work in.

 Makers generally avoid meetings and similar time-based commitments that don’t have a direct impact on their immediate work.
 A 30-minute meeting does not just take up half an hour of an afternoon.
 It bisects the day, creating serious problems.
 Let’s say that a computer programmer has a meeting planned at 2 pm.
 When they start working in the morning, they know they have to stop later and are prevented from achieving full immersion in the current project.
 As 2 pm rolls around, they have to pause whatever they are doing — even if they are at a crucial stage — and head to the meeting.
 Once it finishes and they escape back to their real work, they experience attention residue and the switching costs of moving between tasks.
 It takes them a while — say, 15 to 20 minutes — to reach their prior state of focus.
 Taking that into account, the meeting has just devoured at least an hour of their time.
-If it runs over or if people want to chat afterwards, the effect is even greater.
+If it runs over or if people want to chat afterward, the effect is even greater.
 And what if they have another meeting planned at 4 pm?
 That leaves them with perhaps an hour to work, during which they keep an eye on the clock to avoid being late.

 Software entrepreneur Ray Ozzie has a specific technique for handling potential interruptions — the four-hour rule.
 When he’s working on a product, he never starts unless he has at least four uninterrupted hours to focus on it.
 Fractured blocks of time, he discovered, result in more bugs, which later require fixing.